North India - A Journey to the River Ganges

 via Abhaneri and Fatehpur Sikri

 Leaving Jaipur, visit Abhaneri which is famed for its 8th century Chand Baori – the deepest step-well in the world.
-Afterwards visit Fatehpur Sikri, once the capital of the Mughal Emperor Akbar and constructed of beautiful red sandstone then continue to Agra for Stay overnight at the ITC Mughal Hotel.
+Afterwards visit Fatehpur Sikri, once the capital of the Mughal Emperor Akbar and constructed of beautiful red sandstone.
+From here continue to Agra and stay overnight at the ITC Mughal Hotel or upgrade to the Oberoi Amarvilas.
 Agra in Uttar Pradesh is home to three magnificent buildings – Agra Fort, the tomb of Itmad-ud-Daula and the Taj Mahal.
 (B)